MaddyGuthridge/COMP6080_Notes/js/local storage.md

-Data can be stored on the user's machine with local storage.
+In [[JavaScript]], data can be stored on the user's machine with local storage.

-Can be used to store settings and the like.
+It is most often used for keeping track of user settings and the like.

 ## Cons